userfront/toolkit/README.md

 - `(root)` - you are here
   - `/.github/workflows` - CI/CD scripts for all libraries.
-  - `/packages` - npm packages
-    - `/toolkit-react` - the `@userfront/react` toolkit.
-This is the primary library at the moment - the other libraries depend on this one for the form UI and logic.
-      - `/.storybook` - Storybook stories for the UI components, deployed to (TODO public link)
-    - `/toolkit-html` - the `@userfront/html` toolkit.
-    - `/toolkit-vue` - the `@userfront/vue` toolkit.
+  - `/package` - the `@userfront/toolkit` npm package
-  - `/sites` - standalone dev/test sites for all libraries.
-    - `/toolkit-react` - standalone dev/test site for `@userfront/react`
-    - `/toolkit-html` - standalone dev/test site for `@userfront/html`
-    - `/toolkit-vue` - standalone dev/test site for `@userfront/vue`
+  - `/site` - the standalone dev/test site.
   - `/strings` - (TODO/FUTURE) localized strings for toolkit components

+The repo is set up as an npm workspace.

 ## Development installation and setup

 1. Clone this repo.
-2. Install the packages:
+2. Install the package and site:

-- In a new terminal, `cd packages/toolkit-react` and `npm install`

-3. Install dev/test apps:

-- In a new terminal, `cd sites/toolkit-react` and `npm install`
+- In a new terminal, `npm install -ws`

-4. Run dev servers:
+3. Run dev servers:

-- In the `packages/toolkit-react` terminal, `npm run dev`
-- In the `sites/toolkit-react` terminal, `npm run dev`
+- `npm run dev`
-  - Find the link to the local dev site in the output.
-  - Dev site should hot reload on changes to the package or the site.
-Note that any flow must be restarted after changes - refresh the page to go back to the beginning.

 5. Run unit tests:

-- In the `packages/toolkit-react` terminal, `npm run test`
+- `npm run test -w package`

 6. Run Storybook:

-- In the `packages/toolkit-react` terminal, `npm run storybook`
+- `npm run storybook -w package`
-  - Find the link to the local Storybook server in the output.
-  - Storybook should hot reload on changes to the package.
-Each UI state has its own component, so changes should show immediately and shouldn't require reloading the page.

 ## Architecture

-See the `README.md` in `packages/toolkit-react` for a more detailed overview of the toolkit's architecture.
+See the `README.md` in `package` for a more detailed overview of the toolkit's architecture.